mk-pmb/msspeechsdk_v011_wine_howto/README.md

 1. Clone this repo, or create a new directory and copy the `speakArgs.cs` from this repo.
 It's based on this example code: https://msdn.microsoft.com/en-us/library/hh378340(v=office.14).aspx
-1. <del>Copy or symlink the `Microsoft.Speech.dll` from the SDK `Assembly` subdirectory.</del>
+1. Copy or symlink the `Microsoft.Speech.dll` from the SDK `Assembly` subdirectory.
-    Although that's the one used in the MSDN example, it won't speak.
-    In order to get actual audio, you'll need another one:
+    * NB: There are at least
+      [two versions of the SAPI][sapi-server-vs-desktop]:
+      * `Microsoft.Speech.*` is the server version.
+        This one I managed to make work in wine.
+      * `System.Speech.*` is the desktop version.
+        Trying to use this one in wine made my program crash.
-1. Copy or symlink the `System.Speech.dll` from the .NET framework.
+        If you'd like to tinker with it anyway, copy or symlink the `System.Speech.dll` from the .NET framework;
-    * In my case it's in this path in wine's C: drive:
+        in my case it's in this path in wine's C: drive:
         `windows/Microsoft.NET/Framework/v4.0.30319/WPF/System.Speech.dll`
 1. Compile it: `mcs /reference:System.Speech.dll speakArgs.cs`
     * It should succeed silently and create a file `speakArgs.exe`.